mcdonc/.nixconfig/videos/configtour/script.rst

 This describes, at a high level, the NixOS configuration I've come up with over the last year or so.
 It is based on flakes.

+It has undergone a level of factoring that you might call basic.

 My ``/etc/nixos`` Tree
 ======================